 Handling data is important for all industries: in some cases it is their raison d’être, in other cases it is crucial to achieve the goal and in still others data is the oil lubricating the gears.

-Data appear in many and various scenarios: in some cases a few sources create huge amounts of continuous data, in other cases many sources create large amounts of data and in still others a very large number of sources create small discontinuous chunks of data.
+Data appear in manifold scenarios: in some cases a few sources create huge amounts of continuous data, in other cases many sources create large amounts of data and in still others each of a very large number of sources creates small discontinuous chunks of data.

 Common to all scenarios is the need to store, process and transmit data.
-For some industries early adopters of digitisation, the need was apparent from the very beginning.
-For other the need is gradually becoming apparent now.
+For some industries, such as telecommunication and broadcasting, early adopters of digitisation, the need was apparent from the very beginning.
+For others the need is gradually becoming apparent now.